joaodellarmelina/roteiro_GPT/README.md

 # Where are we going?

-# Projeto paralizado por -> GPT É CARO
+# Projeto paralizado por -> GPT É CARO.

 Projeto feito como material de Estudo